Daw Mill: Land redevelopment plans

-In July 2013, the ownership of the Daw Mill site was transferred to property redevelopment firm Haworth Estates after UK Coal went into insolvency.
-Haworth subsequently submitted plans to North Warwickshire Borough Council to turn the land into a business park, which included proposals for an HGV depot, but withdrew their application in October 2014 after encountering opposition from local residents and councillors, who felt the scheme would be unworkable.
+In July 2013, the ownership of the Daw Mill site was transferred to property redevelopment firm Harworth Estates after UK Coal went into insolvency.
+Harworth subsequently submitted plans to North Warwickshire Borough Council to turn the land into a business park, which included proposals for an HGV depot, but withdrew their application in October 2014 after encountering opposition from local residents and councillors, who felt the scheme would be unworkable.
 One of their key objections was the volume of traffic that would be generated in the local area.
-Haworth said they would submit a revised proposal.
-A fresh set of plans were put forward in November.
+Harworth said they would submit a revised proposal.
+A fresh set of plans was put forward in November.
 These included a "low-level rail hub", and a one third reduction in the size of the development.
 The proposals were further refined, and a second revised application made in July 2015.

 Having initially objected to the proposals on the grounds of the size of the road network that would be needed to support the new development, the Highways Department of Warwickshire County Council announced in October 2015 that it would now support the development.
 The decision prompted local MP Craig Tracey, whose North Warwickshire constituency includes the site, to write to the Department urging it to reconsider its stance.
 His letter highlighted the potential impact the business park would have on the nearby town of Coleshill, which he said would be adversely affected by the increase in traffic flow.
-North Warwickshire Borough Council's planning committee unanimously rejected Haworth's proposals on 3 November, citing fears that the development would cause "substantial" harm to the local green belt.
-Haworth announced that it would appeal the decision.
+North Warwickshire Borough Council's planning committee unanimously rejected Harworth's proposals on 3 November, citing fears that the development would cause "substantial" harm to the local green belt.
+Harworth announced that it would appeal the decision.

 The Court of Appeal ruled in 2018 that there could be no further appeals and that the land must be restored to green field within the greenbelt.